kk-spartans/scholars-cup/08 - Reliving It Up/03 - Would you choose scientific immortality—and should anyone/03 - Would you choose scientific immortality—and should anyone.md

 We need to [[05 - Birth rates, bad times, and the future of humanity#^a6a4ad|reduce the population]] — not increase it.
 It would (right now) not be good for society if people lived for centuries, because we don’t have enough — those people would be tortured in their living life anyway. (also we don’t have the money to do this to every single person in the world anyway)

 And cryonics can’t fix stupidity —  if you accidentally shoot yourself in the head with a nerf gun when your anesthesia wears off during open brain surgery, you can’t fix that.

+In this world, I wouldn’t take any of this — in a world where land is plenty and the economy is large,